Evaluation Configuration

 type: ares.evals.keyword_eval.KeywordEval

 Supported evaluator types can be found in the evals package.
-These include keyword matchers, regex filters, and scoring-based evaluators.
+These include keyword matchers, regex filters, scoring-based evaluators, and multi-turn evaluators.

 LLM-Based Evaluation